How long has it been since you washed your cat's food and water bowls... or has it been too long?

 If your cat is on a raw food diet, consider giving your cat a clean bowl after each use.

-Change your cat's water each day and swap out your cat's water bowl daily or at least every 2 days.
+Change your cat's water each day and swap out your cat's water bowl at least every 2 days.

-We understand that you may not run your dishwasher every day or have time to hand wash your cat food and water bowls every day.
-We don't!
-If that's the case for you too, have extra cat bowls on hand.
-I keep a stack of stainless steel Americat Company bowls next to the cat food, so I can give my cats clean bowls each morning.
+If you don't run your dishwasher every day or have time to hand wash your cat food and water bowls daily, have extra cat bowls on hand.
+I keep a stack of these stainless steel cat bowls next to the cat food, so I can give my cats clean bowls each morning.

-Many cat parents have been vulnerable and shared with us that they were not cleaning their cat bowls as often as they should.
-We understand, which is why we wrote this article.
-We hope that you have learned more about what can grow on cat bowls, why that's harmful, how to select a more sanitary cat bowl, and how to best clean them.
+Many cat parents have been vulnerable and shared with us that they were not cleaning their cat bowls as thoroughly or as often as they should.
+We understand, which is why we wrote this article to help educate.

-Give your cats clean bowls daily to help keep your little babies healthy and happy.
+Give your cats clean, stainless steel bowls daily to help keep your little babies healthy and happy!

 About Us: Americat Company is where love for cats meets American craftsmanship.
 Founded in 2016, we are a cat-loving, woman-owned, small business.
 We make cat products in the USA from safe, durable, U.S. materials.
 Shop all our made in the USA cat products here.